jtsw1990/pricing_api/README.md

 1. Download an API development tool.
 Testing and building was done using [POSTMAN](https://www.postman.com/downloads/)
 2. TODO: Insert instructions for getting schemas and mappings
 3. TODO: Contact digitcal ocean for backend hosting

+## Outstanding tickets
+- Write unit tests
+- Decide on front end platform/ design
+- Look up on webhosting services
+- Decide on class structure for models
+- Integrate contract and mappings into response